Updated:

-Hospital Nurses’ Perceptions About Distractions to Patient-Centered Care Delivery Research Paper
+Hospital Nurses’ Perceptions about Distractions to Patient-Centered Care Delivery Research Paper

-Exclusively available on IvyPanda Available only on IvyPanda
+Exclusively available on Available only on IvyPanda® Made by Human No AI

 Introduction

 Distractions in a patient-care delivery setting are a huge barrier to the delivery of timely and high-quality care.
 Kollstedt et al. (2019) conducted a study to discover various distractions of patient-centered care delivery from the hospital nurses’ perceptions.
 The research conducted in acute care settings applied for the literature review as a method of collecting data whereby several studies related to the topic under research were examined.
-The findings revealed that there are many distractions in care delivery, with the most severe being connected to staffing, phone ringing, computer issues, and multitasking.
-Thus, although such distractions are manageable in nursing practice, they could become a barrier to better care delivery.
-The purpose of this paper is to draw three conclusions from the study and three implications of the conclusion to clinical practice.

 Conclusions

 The study shows that there are several types of distractions in an acute care setting.
 As expressed by hospital nurses, some of the distractions include improper staffing, ringing of staff phones, computer issues, multitasking, noise, music, equipment, and medication availability problems, and lack of teamwork (Kollstedt et al., 2019).
 Staffing activities topped the list of major sources of distraction which is based on institutional decisions and not related to clinical nursing.
 The ringing of the phones amongst staff during working hours is increasingly a problem from all the research studies under review.
 Considering the presence of limitations of the study, some of the distractions recorded may not count toward the opinions of all nurses.
-Thus, since the study only covered a few nurses, the most common distraction that could affect all nurses are the ringing of phones, noises, staffing issues, and multitasking.
+Thus, since the study only covered a few nurses, the most common distractions that could affect all nurses are the ringing of phones, noises, staffing issues, and multitasking.

 From the study, it is also significant to conclude that distractions in patient-centered care settings interfere with care delivery.
 One of the most crucial objectives of nursing in hospitals is to deliver high-quality care that meets patients’ needs.
 They aim to work against all odds to ensure the safety and well-being of patients are put first in all clinical settings.
 However, the presence of distractive activities may compromise the attainment of such objectives.
 The various distractions mentioned by the study contribute to service delivery interruptions and medical errors and, at times, put patients’ safety at risk (Kollstedt et al., 2019).
 Consequently, instead of delivering high-quality and timely patient-centered care, the care is either delivered late or in poor quality.
 Consequences like medical errors become a huge liability for the nurses and the institutions involved.